ilatovsky/toga/docs/archive/OPTIMIZATION_COMPLETE.md

 ### 🚀 **Mission Status: COMPLETE**

-**Toga is now a pure, high-performance grid controller that embodies your vision of packed bitwise optimization!**
+**Oscgard is now a pure, high-performance grid controller that embodies your vision of packed bitwise optimization!**

 The transformation from 128 individual OSC messages to a single packed message represents a **100x improvement** in network efficiency while maintaining the same intuitive API for users.